fmv1992/data_sciences_project_template/readme.md

 ## TODO

+* * *

+1. See the module configparse of python!

+1. Apply to my ongoing data sciences competition.

+1. Data splitting in x train and x test has to happen before this part:
+    # Load and combine data processing pipelines.
+    data_processing.main(dataframe, nan_strategy='drop')
+    # Rationale: prepare data to be fed into the models.
+    # Different algorithms make use of different data structures.
+For instance
+    # XGBoost allow for nans.
+Data transformations usually don't.
+    Because there may be normalization/PCA/TSNE/etc during this part but if you are using the entire dataframe then you are wrong.
+Test dataset has to be treated as unseen data.

+1. Data exploration pre and post processing shall have their own functions.

+* * *

 1. Consider using a makefile for improved automation.

 1. Specify data analyses/exploration just after data set loading and just after dataset processing.
 That is, split what currently is one thing in two things.

 1. Move models results to a reporting file `reporting.py`.